Mortimer to Aldermaston and Theale walk

 The lunch stop is at a pub on Silchester Common and the afternoon route is mainly through woods of Scots pine, and commons of gorse and birch trees.
 Aldermaston, the teatime destination, is reached over the weirs of the River Kennet.

-The walk can be extended by nearly four miles to Theale, which has more trains, along an enjoyable canalside path, making a total walk of 21km (13 miles).
+The walk can be extended by nearly four miles to Theale, which has more trains, along an enjoyable canalside path, making a total walk of 22.5km (14 miles).
+Or for the walker who would like a shorter canalside walk, head west from Aldermaston Wharf and in just under 2 miles you come to Woolhampton Bridge with Midgham railway station nearby.
+This makes an overall walk of just under 12 miles.

 The layout of the Roman town of Calleva Atrebatum has survived intact, having been completely abandoned when the Romans withdrew from Britain (the Saxons hated walled towns).
 However, all the buildings, carefully excavated, have now been reburied to protect them from vandals and the elements.
 Only the town walls and the amphitheatre are visible.
 The amphitheatre was built in about 50AD, with space for up to perhaps 9,000 spectators.
 It would have been used for public executions and shows with wild animals, but only sparingly for gladiatorial contests, since gladiators, dead or alive, were expensive.
 The town walls required some 160,000 wagon-loads of flint and bonding stones, and were built about 260AD as part of a general move to protect the Roman Empire from mounting unrest.
 Many of the exhibits from Calleva are on display in Reading Museum.
 The tiny Calleva Museum, half a kilometre beyond the site, closed in 2006.